xiangaoole/spelling_bee_solver/README.md

 # Spelling Bee Solver

-Spelling Bee is a word puzzle, like in The New York Times.
+Spelling Bee is a word puzzle, like [the game in The New York Times](https://www.nytimes.com/puzzles/spelling-bee).

 > ### How to Play
 >